-- Describe the applicant's institutional capacity to successfully implement the project. - Describe the roles and extent of participation by other project partners. - Letters of support from project partners, confirming their roles and contributions, may be provided in Section IV Appendix 8.
+- Describe the applicant's institutional capacity to successfully implement the project. - Describe the roles and extent of participation by other project partners. - Letters of Support / Documentation via Email from project partners, confirming their roles and contributions, are required, and should be provided in Section IV Appendix 8.
+Letters of Support. - For Land Conservation Projects: If the conservation easement or fee interest is to be held by an entity other than an applicant, documentation is required (either a letter or email communication) from the entity stating a willingness to accept the interest in the property.
+Section IV Appendix 8.
 Letters of Support.